saibalmars/GraphRicciCurvature/README.md

 # GraphRicciCurvature
-Compute Ricci curvature on NetworkX graph.
+Compute Discrete Ricci curvature on NetworkX graph.

 -----
-This work is to compute the **Ollivier-Ricci Curvature** as shown in the paper *Ricci Curvature of the Internet Topology*[Ni] and **Forman-Ricci Curvature** (or Forman curvature) in *Forman Curvature for Complex Networks*[Sreejith].
+This work computes the **Ollivier-Ricci Curvature** as shown in the paper *Ricci Curvature of the Internet Topology*[Ni] and **Forman-Ricci Curvature** (or Forman curvature) in *Forman Curvature for Complex Networks*[Sreejith].

-Ollivier-Ricci curvature of graph is an intrinsic geometric metric.
+Curvature is a geometric property to describe the local shape of an object.
+If we draw two parallel paths on a surface with positive curvature like a sphere, these two paths move closer to each other while for a negative curved surface like saddle, these two paths tend to be apart.

+To apply the Ricci curvature to every node and edge in graph, as in [Ni], we observe that the edge Ricci curvature play an important role in graph structure.
 An edge with positive curvature represents an edge within a cluster, while an negatively curved edge tents to be a bridge within clusters.
+Also, negatively curved edges are highly related to graph connectivity, with negatively curved edges removed from a connected graph, the graph soon become disconnected.

+The Ricci curvature also can be act as a graph fingerprint.
+Different graph gives different edge Ricci curvature distributions.

 <p align="center">
 <img src="https://www3.cs.stonybrook.edu/~chni/img/3967-graph-gray-small.png">
 </p>